-A calcaneal stress fracture is a hairline fracture calcaneus or heel bone.
-It is usually caused by overuse and is more common in soldiers who march long distances and road runners.
-Treatment involves resting for 6 to 8 weeks followed by a gradual return to full training and fitness.
+A calcaneal stress fracture is a hairline fracture of the calcaneus or heel bone.
+It is usually caused by overuse and is more common in runners and soldiers who march long distances.

 Calcaneus stress fracture symptoms

-Symptoms of a calcaneal stress fracture may be similar to that of a bruised heel.
+Symptoms of a calcaneal stress fracture are similar to a bruised heel and include:

 Calcaneal stress fracture squeeze test

 One test to help diagnose a stress fracture of the heel bone is the ‘squeeze test’.
 The therapist squeezes the back of the heel from both sides.